 My name is Ed Paradis.

-I am professionally interested in game development, robotics, embedded systems, automation, and using technology to make the world a better place.
+I am professionally interested in using technology to make the world a better place.
 I also have a wide variety of hobbies.

-Please feel free to contact me; I try to answer all emails I receive.
+Please feel free to contact me via Twitter or email; I try to answer all emails and tweets I receive.

 After having a lot of fun creating my first mobile app, I decided to learn Objective C to develop native iOS apps.